tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 keywords: [clojure, sequences, lazy-seq]
 ---

-In the first part of this series, I took a look at sequences in Clojure.
-I reviewed how the *Seq* interface functions as a conventional interface, how *seqs* are implemented and exposed in Clojure, and how to use them.
+In the first part of this series I took a look at sequences in Clojure.
+I reviewed how the *Seq* interface functions as a conventional interface, how *seqs* are implemented and exposed in Clojure, and how they may be used.
+I also looked at using standard Java collection classes, and some of the things to watch out for in concurrent code.

+In this post I'll take a look at how Clojure works with lazy sequences - both how to use them, and how they are implemented by the runtime.
+I'll also explore the behavior of sequences when using the REPL, and why they don't seem to behave lazily.

+Lazy sequences in Clojure allow for functions that return *seqs* to do so incrementally, thus delaying potential computation or I/O, and only performing the operation to produce an item as elements are consumed.
+Most of the functions in the sequence library in Clojure are lazy, including *map*, *filter*, *cycle*, *take* etc.

+* How the REPL evaluates expressions
+* How lazy-seq is implemented by the runtime
+*